NCAR/climate-primer-water/doc/Ch6_Downscaling_new.rst

-temporal resolution of data obtained from GCMs and is generally considered necessary in hydrologic analysis, which benefits from high-resolution climate data, with scales of a few kilometers at most and at daily or even hourly timescales (:mark:`Bhuvandas et al. 2014;
+temporal resolution of data obtained from GCMs and is generally considered necessary in hydrologic analysis, which benefits from high-resolution climate data, with scales of a few kilometers at most and at daily or even hourly timescales (Bhuvandas et al. 2014;
-Vogel et al. 2023`).
+Vogel et al. 2023).
 Downscaling techniques are broadly categorized into two main types: statistical and dynamical, although there are many examples where techniques are blended together to improve the performance of regional climate information (Jang and Kavvas 2015; Le